khanhduytran0/Dopamine/README.md

 - Download the Dopamine IPA from Releases or compile it yourself
 - Install the IPA using TrollStore Lite
 - Append boot args `launchd_ignore_boot_task_failure=1 amfi_unrestrict_task_for_pid=1 launchdsuffix=dopamine wdt=-1` (this will be automated later)
-- Enable Live File System in Livability app > Advanced > boot-args and reboot your device.
-This is to make it possible to make jailbreak untethered
+- Enable Live File System using `nvram root-live-fs=1 allow-root-hash-mismatch=1` in Terminal
 - Open Dopamine app and tap "Jailbreak"
 - Reboot your device again.
 This is to make the kernel pick up the injected launchd